vaginessa/dns-wiki/Home.md

 Kernel Security under Linux:
 * [[Kernel security]] hardening the Kernel to maximum security (POC + WIP).

-Phone "cheats":
+Phone code "cheats":
 * [[Phone codes secrets]] contain some useful codes for viewing e.g. MAC address.

 Similar firewall solutions
 -----------------

-An quick overview of other Android firewalls and a short explanation how they're working is explained over our [[Similar Firewall solutions]] page.
+A quick overview of other Android firewalls and a short explanation how they're working is explained over our [[Similar Firewall solutions]] page.

 Making Donations